tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-1.md

 } // end loop()
 ```

-Here we have moved much of the circle state and behavior into an object literal.
-If we run this example now we will see the red circle drawn on the screen, but it is not moving.
-To get the circle moving again, you will need to add more code.
+- Here we have moved much of the circle state and behavior into an object literal.
+- If we run this example now we will see the red circle drawn on the screen, but it is not moving.
+We are also getting our *main.js* file ready to handle the drawing and moving of arrays of sprites.
+- But first, in order to get this single circle moving again, you will need to add more code.

 ## <a id="section3">III.
 A better Object literal